 This helps identify the number of bugs after a build or release enters production.
 This metric should always be considered.
 Bugs after production always cause problems.

 This metric is usually presented as chart.
 It tracks the number of completed story points and ensures the team will complete the sprint scope in a given time.

 This measures the average story point completion of a team over several past sprints.
 This is a powerful metric because it can be used to predict how effective a team can be in upcoming sprints.

 Failed Deployments - This allows agile teams to access the overall number of deployments to either testing and production environments, or both.
-This also determines whether or not the the sprints or releases are ready for production.
+This also determines whether or not the sprints or releases are ready for production.

 This allows agile teams to access the overall number of deployments to either testing and production environments, or both.
-This aso determines whether or not the the sprints or releases are ready for production.
+This aso determines whether or not the sprints or releases are ready for production.

 This will help you measure the time or average speed a team does a task from start to its completion.
 Cycle time lets you identify arising bottlenecks quickly.